How to apply

 There is lots more information on the application process on the University's webpages for undergraduate students:

-If you don't meet our entry requirements, our International College offers an International Foundation Year in Science and Engineering.
-The programme is designed to develop your academic level in your chosen subject, introduce you to the study skills that will be vital to success and help with English if you need it.
+If you are an international student who does not meet our entry requirements, our International College offers an International Foundation Year in Science and Engineering.
+The programme is designed to develop your academic level in your chosen subject, introduce you to the study skills that will be vital to success and help with language if you need it.

 Typical offer: AAB-AAA (including Mathematics)